Crónicas marcianas: History

 In 2000, Crónicas marcianas began to exploit the phenomenon of reality shows such as Gran Hermano and Hotel Glam, to such an extent that many of their former contestants became participants, replacing the previous ones.
 Examples include Aída Nízar, Sonia Arenas, Jorge Berrocal, Dinio García, María José Galera, Kiko Hernández, Carlos "El Yoyas" Navarro, Silvia Fominaya, Marta López, Pocholo Martínez-Bordiú, Noemí Ungría, and Raquel Morillas.
 The discussion tables were occupied by Nuria Bermúdez, Borja Hernán, Erika Alonso, Mari Cielo Pajares (daughter of actor Andrés Pajares), Italian nobleman Alessandro Lecquio, Coto Matamoros, Sonia Monroy, Mayte Alonso, Mila Ximénez, and other personalities.
 Themes such as celebrity relationships, accusations of drug abuse and trafficking, and the practice of prostitution became more prevalent.
 In this last period, Carlos Latre, Xavier Deltell, and Rocío Madrid joined Sardà as co-presenters.

 The program's ratings declined in the 2004–2005 season, as it lost viewers to shows such as Buenafuente.
 Its cancellation was announced at the end of the season, while it was still the late-night ratings leader.
+Many of its production staff eventually moved to premiere El Hormiguero in 2006.

+In November 2023, Telecinco surprised many by announcing Crónicas marcianas: El Reencuentro, a one-off special of the show with memories of the original from former collaborators, for 12 December 2023.
+While not considered a full revival, the show won the timeslot and improved Telecinco's late-night slot performance by five percentage points.
+No word has, however, been given by Telecinco on a reboot of the show based on its favourable performance.